 Human or AI?

-You may choose to create either a human-produced film or an AI-generated film, with a duration of 1 to 15 minutes, while following the respective rules below.
+Choose to submit either a human-produced or an AI-generated short film, while following the respective rules below:

 Human-Produced Films